Yohannfra/bluerepl/README.md

 >> ...
 ```

-Once started you can type **help** to see all available commands and their usages or a help text about a specific command.
+You can type **help** to see all available commands and their usages or a help text about a specific command.

 ```
 >> help